scikit-learn-contrib/qolmat/docs/explanation.rst

 Qolmat allows to generate new missing values on a an existing dataset, but only in the MCAR case.

 Here are the different classes to generate missing data.
+We recommend the last 3 for time series.

 1. :class:`UniformHoleGenerator`: This is the simplest way to generate missing data, i.e. the holes are generated uniformly at random.
+2. :class:`GroupedHoleGenerator`: The holes are generated from groups, specified by the user.
-2. :class:`GeometricHoleGenerator`: The holes are generated following a Markov 1D process.
+3. :class:`GeometricHoleGenerator`: The holes are generated following a Markov 1D process.
 It means that missing data are created in a columnwise fashion.
-Given the mask :math:`M` corresponding to the dataset observed.
+Given the mask :math:`M` corresponding to the dataset bserved.
 For each column of :math:`M`, we associate a two-state transition matrix (0, 1 for observed or missing).
 We then construct a Markov process from this transition matrix.
 In total, :math:`m` processes are created (:math:`m` = number of columns) to form the final mask.
-3. :class:`MultiMarkovHoleGenerator`: This method is similar to :class:`GeometricHoleGenerator` except that each row of the mask (vector) represents a state in the markov chain; we no longer proceed column by column.
+4. :class:`MultiMarkovHoleGenerator`: This method is similar to :class:`GeometricHoleGenerator` except that each row of the mask (vector) represents a state in the markov chain; we no longer proceed column by column.
 In the end, a single Markov chain is created to obtain the final mask.
-4. :class:`EmpiricalHoleGenerator`: The distribution of holes is learned from the data.
-It allows to create missing data based on the holes size distribution, column by column.
-This class is well suited for time series.
+5. :class:`EmpiricalHoleGenerator`: The distribution of holes is learned from the data.
+It allows to create missing data based on the holes size distribution, column by column. y
-5. :class:`GroupedHoleGenerator`: The holes are generated from groups, specified by the user.

 4. Cross-validation